vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

       --type=double
       # The number of rows per write.
       --write_batch_size=1000
-      # The file path where the data failed to be written back to Nebula Graph is stored.
+      # The file path where the data failed to be written back to NebulaGraph is stored.
       --err_file=/home/xxx/analytics/err.txt
       ```